savagelysubtle/ScreenRenamer/README.md

 The setup will:

-- Download MiniCPM-V model from Hugging Face (one-time, ~8GB)
+- Download MiniCPM-V model from Hugging Face (one-time, ~8GB, 5-10 minutes)
 - Show common screenshot locations
 - Let you enter a custom path
 - Create the directory if it doesn't exist